Exact and Approximate Counting of Database Repairs: Approximate Counting

-The proof of the above result employs a technique used to prove inapproximability of optimization problems, called \emph{gap amplification}.
+We now discuss the proof of item (2) of Theorem~\ref{the:apx-main-result}.
+Recall that by proving item (2), we immediately get item (3) of Theorem~\ref{the:apx-main-result} due to Lemma~\ref{lem:cook-reduction}.
+The proof employs the technique of {\em gap amplification} used to prove inapproximability of optimization problems.
 The idea is to consider an \text{\rm NP}-complete decision problem $\Pi$, and define a polynomial-time computable function $\mathsf{db}$ that maps instances of $\Pi$ to databases such that the following holds: for any \emph{yes} instance $I_Y$ of $\Pi$, and any \emph{no} instance $I_N$ of $\Pi$, the ``gap'' between the numbers $\card{\rep{\mathsf{db}(I_Y)}}{\dep}$ and $\card{\rep{\mathsf{db}(I_N)}}{\dep}$ is so large that an FPRAS for $\sharp \prob{Repairs}(\dep)$ could be used, by employing a small enough error $\epsilon$, to distinguish between \emph{yes} and \emph{no} instances of $\Pi$ with high probability, and thus, placing the \text{\rm NP}-complete problem $\Pi$ in \text{\rm BPP}.

-\paragraph{The GapSAT Problem.} The problem that we are going to exploit is $\mathsf{Gap3SAT}_\gamma$ for some fixed $\gamma \in (0,\frac{1}{8})$.
+\paragraph{The GapSAT Problem.} We are going to exploit the problem $\mathsf{Gap3SAT}_\gamma$ for some fixed $\gamma \in (0,\frac{1}{8})$.
 This is a promise problem that takes as input a Boolean formula $\varphi$ in 3CNF with exactly three literals in each clause, where each variable appears at most once in each clause, and asks whether $\varphi$ is satisfiable.
 The promise is that if $\varphi$ is unsatisfiable, then every truth assignment makes at most $\frac{7}{8}+\gamma$ of the clauses of $\varphi$ true.
-We know that, for every $\gamma \in (0,\frac{1}{8})$, $\mathsf{Gap3SAT}_\gamma$ is \text{\rm NP}-complete.
-This is a consequence of Hastad's 3-bit PCP Theorem, and it is explicitly stated in~\cite[Theorem 6.5]{Has01}.
+We know that, for $\gamma \in (0,\frac{1}{8})$, $\mathsf{Gap3SAT}_\gamma$ is \text{\rm NP}-complete.
+This is a consequence of H{\aa}stad's 3-bit PCP Theorem, and it is explicitly stated in~\cite[Theorem 6.5]{Has01}.

-\paragraph{From 3CNF Formulae to Databases.} Our goal is to show, via the technique of gap amplification, that the existence of an FPRAS for $\sharp \prob{Repairs}(\dep)$ implies that $\mathsf{Gap3SAT}_\gamma$ is in $\mathsf{BPP}$, for some $\gamma \in (0, \frac{1}{8})$, which in turn establishes Theorem~\ref{the:no-fpras-fds}.
+\paragraph{From 3CNF Formulae to Databases.} Our goal is to show, via the technique of gap amplification, that the existence of an FPRAS for $\sharp \prob{Repairs}(\dep)$ implies that $\mathsf{Gap3SAT}_\gamma$ is in $\mathsf{BPP}$, for some $\gamma \in (0, \frac{1}{8})$, which in turn establishes item (2) of Theorem~\ref{the:apx-main-result}.
 To this end, we first define a polynomial-time computable function $\mathsf{db}_k$, for some $k>0$, that maps 3CNF formulas to databases.
 The integer $k$ is what we call the ``growing factor'', which we are going to choose later.

 Consider a 3CNF formula $\varphi = C_1 \wedge \cdots \wedge C_m$, where $C_i = \ell^1_i \vee \ell^2_i \vee \ell^3_i$, for each $i \in [m]$.
 The intention underlying the database $\mathsf{db}_k(\varphi)$ is as follows: the number of repairs of $\mathsf{db}_k(\varphi)$ w.r.t.~$\dep$ should be proportional to the number of clauses of $\phi$ that can be satisfied by a truth assignment.
 We would further like to control by ``how much'' the number of repairs grows for each clause that is satisfied.
 Let $\var{\ell^j_i}$ be the Boolean variable of $\ell^j_i$.
 Moreover, for a truth value $v \in \{0,1\}$, we write $\litval{\ell^j_i}{v}$ for the truth value of $\ell^j_i$, when its variable is assigned the value $v$; for example, if $v = 0$, then $\litval{\neg x}{v} = 1$.
 The database $\mathsf{db}_k(\varphi)$ is defined as the union of the two databases $D^k_T$ and $D^k_C$ over $R$ shown below.
 Note that, for the sake of presentation, we rename the attribute names of $R$; $A_1$ becomes \text{\rm Var}, $A_2$ becomes \text{\rm VValue}, $A_3$ becomes \text{\rm Clause}, and $A_4$ becomes \text{\rm LValue}.
 Under this new naming scheme, the FDs of $\dep$ are